the-political-compass/data-driven-political-compass/index.md

 <embed type="text/html" src="assets/plotly/nca_weighted_2.html" width="810px" height="720px">

-However, it's pretty clear that 2 axes are far from sufficient to split the politicians.
+However, it is clear that 2 axes are far from sufficient to split the politicians.
 People standing on completely opposite grounds of the political debate, such as former presidents Trump and Obama, ended up being clustered pretty close together, with everybody else in one large ball of politicians.
+Therefore, a better division may be obtained with 3 axes instead of 2.

 <embed type="text/html" src="assets/plotly/nca_weighted_3.html" width="810px" height="720px">